92es/Thermal-Camera-Redux/doc/BORDER_LAYOUT.md

 Note: Translucent OSD in left border is getting moved over the video frame as the borders shrink.

-Wide aspect ration has transitioned to the display's 5:3 aspect ratio.
+Wide aspect ratio has transitioned to the display's 5:3 aspect ratio.

+The dynamic borders will try to adapt to varying display configurations.

 ![Screenshot](../media/GITHUB_FS_BORDER.png)